PRPDeloitte/SpringBoot_Practice/README.md

 Two microservices user-service-new and post-service-new and their communication between them.

-## Things achieved in this project:
+## Things practiced in this project:

 1. Spring Boot CRUD operations
 2. MySQL Integration